Adding Encrypted Persistence to a Kali Linux Live USB Drive

 For ease of use, please use a root account.
 This can be done with “sudo su”.

 0x02 - Create and format an additional partition on the USB drive.
-In our example, we create a persistent partition of about 7 GB in size:
+In our example, we create a persistent partition in the empty space above the Kali Live partitions.

 0x03 - Encrypt the partition with LUKS: